cabrecri/fastapi/README.md

 python main.py
 ```

-You also need to start your mongodb instance.
+You also need to start your mongodb instance. a ver

 The starter listens on port 8000 on address [0.0.0.0](0.0.0.0:8080).